 REMINDER: If you are looking for something specific on our website, simply type in a KEYWORD into “Search” e.g. Admissions, Scholarships, SAT, Advising, Drugs, Frontline, Essays, Major, Job and so on.
 This will bring up all the articles related to that topic.
 When you have more time, we hope you will check out the Archives or our “Super Cool” FAQ pages here, because much of the information there will be helpful in your college planning depending upon your year of graduation.

-Bookmark this site and review the information within frequently as we will keep you updated regularly on topics pertinent to your college planning including college selection, in-depth student assessments, essay and application counsel, financial aid and other important issues pertaining to high school and college students.
+Plus!
+Check out our new College Success Formula website.
+Communicate with other parents around the country and watch many video tutorials at your convenience.
+Get your questions answered immediately on all college-related topics.
 Some information, admissions and financial aid tips we have for you here, you will not find anywhere else.
 Plus, if you concerned about how to pay for college, we can show you how to pay for college from CASH FLOW ALONE.
-(See last paragraph on that page.)
-Hundreds of parents have implemented this system and are not borrowing a nickle OR drawing down from savings.
+(See the last paragraph on that page.)
+Hundreds of parents have implemented this system and are not borrowing a nickel OR drawing down from savings.
 It is absolutely BRILLIANT!

 We offer to high school students and parents a FREE ‘get acquainted’ 75′ consultation online via SKYPE, phone or in person, please call Eric Goodhart at 1 (978) 820-1295 or email using the ‘Contact Us’ link here.